SAP-archive/s4hana-iot-integrations/README.md

-# IoT Reference Application for S/4 HANA Cloud
+# IoT Reference Application for SAP S/4 HANA Cloud

 ## Description

-This iot sample application is meant to make it simpler for you to build your own iot application that will synchronize relevant S/4 HANA Cloud Delivery and Material data into your Leonardo IoT environment.
+This iot sample application is meant to make it simpler for you to build your own iot application that will synchronize relevant SAP S/4HANA Cloud Delivery and Material data into your Leonardo IoT environment.

 It features the use of SAP Cloud Platform IoT, Leonardo IoT and a NodeJS application